jspreddy/geolocation-utils/README.md

 Move to a new location from a start location, angle (in degrees), and distance (in meters).

+## Calculations

+### `average(locations: Location[]): Location | null`

+Calculate the average of a list with locations.
+Returns `null` when the input is an empty Array or no Array.
+Returned Location format is the same as the format of the first entry of `locations`.
+The array can contain mixed content.

+### `getBoundingBox(locations: Location[], margin = 0): BoundingBox`

+Get the bounding box of a list with locations, optionally with an extra margin around it in meters.
+Returns a `BoundingBox` with topLeft and bottomRight location.

 ## Normalization

 ### `normalizeAngle(angle: number) : number`